Ohio Paycheck Calculator

 Overtime Pay

-• Remains the same: Overtime pay is still 1.5 times the employee's regular rate of pay for hours worked over 40 in a workweek.
+- Covered employees earn 1.5 times their regular rate for hours worked beyond 40 in a workweek.

 Workweek and Personal Leave

-• Ohio does not have a mandatory paid sick leave law.
-Some employers may offer paid sick leave as a benefit, but it is not required by state law.
+- Ohio has no mandatory paid sick leave law.
+Some employers offer it as a benefit, but the state does not require it.

 Child Labor Laws